-It is well-established that genetic diversity has been declining in many dog breeds over the past two centuries due to the strong selection of several specific traits, combined in some cases with reductions in breed population sizes at specific points in history and the popular sire effect.
-This is not only a concern for many dog breeds and landraces but is a concern for many domesticated species around the world.
+It is well-established that genetic diversity has been declining in many dog breeds over the past two centuries, as a result of strong selection on a number of specific traits, combined in some cases with reductions in breed population sizes at certain points in history as well as popular sire effects.
+This is not only a concern for many dog breeds and landraces, but is a concern for many domesticated species around the world.

 A Loss of Genetic Diversity

-Such loss of genetic diversity has a significant impact on animal welfare, as loss of genetic diversity can make it difficult or impossible to maintain closed breeding populations over the long term while also maintaining a peak level of health and wellness in individual animals.
-Despite the concern, limited research has been conducted to understand the impact of using genetic tools available to dog breeders today to guide breeding to preserve diversity in established dog breeds.
+Such loss of genetic diversity has a major impact on animal welfare, as loss of genetic diversity can make it difficult or impossible to maintain closed breeding populations over the long term while also maintaining a peak level of health and wellness in individual animals.
+Despite such concern, limited research has been conducted to understand the impact of using genetic tools available to dog breeders today to guide breeding with an aim to preserve diversity in established dog breeds.

-Recent research published in the scientific journal Evolutionary Applications by a team of Embark scientists and engineers, led by Dr. Aaron Sams, Principal Scientist at Embark, uses population genetic simulations to understand the difference between using sparsely distributed data (e.g., sparse microsatellite/genetic marker panels) and densely distributed data (e.g., whole genome genotype panels) to inform individual breeding decisions.
+Research published in the scientific journal Evolutionary Applications, by a team of Embark scientists and engineers, led by myself, Dr. Aaron Sams, Principal Scientist at Embark, uses population genetic simulations to understand the difference between using sparsely distributed data (e.g. sparse microsatellite/genetic marker panels) and densely distributed data (e.g. whole genome genotype panels) to inform individual breeding decisions.

-This work supports the conclusions that were included in an earlier article based on preliminary data from this study.
-In this article, we underscored that if using genetic testing to guide breeding decisions, you cannot assess and preserve diversity in regions of the genome that you do not analyze.
+This work supports the conclusions that we described in an earlier article based on preliminary data from this study.
+In this blog post we underscored that if using genetic testing to guide breeding decisions, you cannot assess and preserve diversity in regions of the genome that you do not analyze.

-Dr. Sams and colleagues simulated breeding decisions based on the genetic similarity between pairs of dogs using a number of different statistical values, short pedigrees, and two different genetic assays: a sparsely distributed 33 marker panel and a dense genotype panel.
+In this study, we simulated breeding decisions based on genetic similarity between pairs of dogs using a number of different statistical values, short pedigrees, and two different genetic assays: a sparsely distributed 33 marker panel and a dense genotype panel.